Records with Sonobeat in 1967

 Engineered by Rim Kelley and Bill Curtis

-Basic instrumental tracks recorded at Lake Austin Inn, Austin, Texas, in May 1967 and at Swingers Club, Austin, Texas, on July 11, 1967
+Basic instrumental tracks recorded at Lake Austin Inn, Austin, Texas, on July 1, 1967, and at Swingers Club, Austin, Texas, on July 11, 1967

 Vocal overdubs for Flowers On The Hill recorded at KAZZ-FM studios, Austin, Texas, on July 16, 1967